Home modifications help seniors live safely and independently

-Home updates can also reduce energy usage, which lowers utility bills.
+In addition, home updates can reduce energy usage, which lowers utility bills.

-The good news is that there are many financial assistance programs available.
-These programs help older adults get the home modifications they need even if they don’t have the budget for it.
+The good news is that there are many financial assistance programs available to help people get needed home modifications.

 7 sources of home repair assistance for seniors